 The Vanderbilt Philosophy Department has a long and distinguished history of excellence and innovation in Philosophy.
 Faculty research spans the major areas of philosophical inquiry and reflects an uncommonly broad spectrum of methodological commitments, encompassing analytic, continental, pragmatist, and historical approaches.
-Departmental research strengths include Epistemology, Ethics, Feminist Philosophy, History of Philosophy (Ancient, Medieval, Modern, 19th and 20th Century), Metaphysics, Phenomenology, Philosophy of Language, Philosophy of Race, and Social and Political Philosophy.
+Departmental research strengths include Epistemology, Ethics, Feminist Philosophy, History of Philosophy (Ancient, Medieval, Modern, 19th and 20th Century), Metaphysics, Philosophy of Race, and Social and Political Philosophy.

 Our placement record is especially strong.
 Current placement data can be found here.
 The Department has an ongoing commitment to gender, racial, and ethnic diversity.
 This commitment is evident in our graduate student population; in recent years, the gender proportion of students entering our PhD program has been over 60% women.

 Apply to our PhD Program here.
 If you have further questions, please contact our Department Acting Chair or Interim Director of Graduate Studies.